LeandroSQ/cgnat-tunnel/README.md

 ### Running

-To run the server simply execute the 'main.js' file
+To run the client simply execute the 'main.js' file

 ```sh
 cd client